Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge V. Rokhlin, N. Saito, M. O'Neil, H.W.
 Zhang, and P. Beckman for their insightful discussions on factorization algorithms and for providing access to their software libraries, which have greatly enhanced both the development of this paper and the associated computational implementations.
-We also thank the anonymous referees for their constructive comments and valuable suggestions.
+We also thank R. Lederman, D. Tiago, and the anonymous referees for their constructive discussions, comments, and suggestions.